panzer-planet/Trounce/README.md

 ### MVC with Layout XML

 Trounce makes use of Layout XML to give the developer more flexibility and save time.
 For example here is a layout `home.xml` that is to be rendered using the `dark_blue` theme.
-When the user calls `$this->showLayout('home');` in default controller action, the `home.xml` Layout file is loaded:
+When an action is run in the default controller , the `default.xml` Layout file is loaded by convention.
+The relevant blocks will be automatically rendered if they exist for the current action:
 ```
 <?xml version="1.0"?>
 <layouts theme='dark_blue'>